 As mentioned above, OSTree repositories work quite a bit like git repositories; that includes the ability to have remote repositories.
 OTA Connect includes a server for OSTree repositories called TreeHub, and every time you build a new image, that image gets committed to your local OSTree repo, and then pushed to the TreeHub remote.

 This is all done with the meta-updater Yocto layer, as an integrated part of the build process.
 Building the rootfs image and turning it into an OSTree commit is a publishing step, and there is a tool included in the layer called garage-push that authenticates with TreeHub and pushes the commit up to TreeHub.

-In OTA Connect, we generally assume that updates will be OSTree images, but in fact OTA Connect can be used to send all kinds of other updates.
-But for now, let’s look at the default OSTree update process.
+In OTA Connect, we generally assume that updates will be OSTree images or complete firmware images to flash onto secondary ECUs, but in fact OTA Connect can be used to send all kinds of other updates.
+For now, let’s look at the default OSTree update process.